Nishtha1209/Serenity/README.md

-Serenity- A mental health app
+Serenity - An app to help you out with your mental health and provides suggesstions.